-Another key issue is the educational partnership with schools and universities in the region - partnerships of this kind are currently in place with the Friedrich-List-Gymnasium grammar school in Asperg and the universities in Stuttgart and Furtwangen.
+The educational partnership with schools and universities in the region is a key issue - partnerships of this kind are currently in place with the Friedrich-List-Gymnasium grammar school in Asperg and the universities in Stuttgart and Furtwangen.
 Employees conduct training courses and workshops there - based on their individual expertise - and provide training or give lectures, for example on preparing job applications and PowerPoint Presentations.
 In addition, schools are equipped with computer hardware.
 Student internships are also offered.
 The benefits that the grammar school in the neighboring municipality of Asperg enjoys from its partnership with USU include exchanges in the areas of economics and marketing plus regular training for job applicants.
+In 2022, USU also sponsored Robotics Week at the Sophie Scholl School in Ludwigsburg.
 In addition to the educational partnerships with schools, USU maintains intensive cooperation with universities.
 Students are offered the opportunity to complete their integrated studies or their degree dissertation or doctoral thesis at USU.
 Furthermore, the partnership is characterized by broad cooperation in the fields of research, development and innovation.